Here are some links and helpful resources for businesses during the COVID-19 crisis:

-The Seguin Chamber of Commerce understands our community is undergoing unprecedented levels of disruption resulting from restrictions in place to mitigate COVID-19.
-As the situation continues to evolve, the chamber team is monitoring the pandemic and its impact on local businesses.
+As the COVID-19 pandemic continues to evolve, the chamber team is monitoring the pandemic and its impact on local businesses.

-Follow this link to the Chamber's Website, where we have listed online resources and member updates and are maintaining a list of restaurants and retailers who have shifted their focus to curbside and delivery options.
+Visit the Chamber's Website at www.seguinchamber.com to find online resources and member updates.
 The Seguin Chamber is dedicated to supporting our business community during this uncertain time.

 Seguin Economic Development Corporation

 The Seguin Economic Development Corporation has a wealth of information and resources to assist businesses during the COVID-19 crisis, including Business and Workforce Resources, Remote Working Tools, Webinars and a list of businesses with takeout and curbside services.
 Visit https://www.seguinedc.com/coronavirus-updates

 Texas Workforce Commission manages a comprehensive job board called Work In Texas.
 Job Seekers can view available jobs at WorkInTexas.com

 The State Comptroller’s Office is offering assistance and short-term payment arrangements for tax payers.
 Please contact the Enforcement Hotline at (800) 252-8880 for assistance.
 For updates regarding the payment or remittance of taxes paid to the State Comptroller, visit the Comptroller’s COVID-19 emergency response webpage.